tanvir-ahmed-m4/com0com/ReadMe.txt

   and reboot the computer.

 NOTE:
-  Turning off UAC or enabling test signing will impair computer security.
+  Enabling test signing will impair computer security.

 Simply run the installer (setup.exe).
 An installation wizard will guide you through the required steps.